Al Kaline: Early years

 At the time of Kaline's signing, the bonus rule implemented by Major League Baseball was still in effect.
 The rule stipulated that when a major league team signed a player to a contract with a signing bonus in excess of $4,000 ($ today), the team was required to keep that player on their 25-man active roster for two full seasons.
 If the team failed to comply with the rule, they would lose the rights to that player's contract, and the player would then be exposed to the waiver wire.

-As Kaline had received a bonus of $15,000 ($ today), he bypassed the minor leagues and joined the Tigers directly from high school.
+Because Kaline had received a bonus of $15,000 ($ today), he bypassed the minor leagues and joined the Tigers directly from high school.
 Ed Katalinas, the Detroit scout who had tracked him through high school, said: "To me he was the prospect that a scout creates in his mind and then prays that someone will come along to fit the pattern."

 He made his major league debut on June 25, 1953 in Philadelphia as a late-inning replacement for outfielder Jim Delsing.
 Kaline wore number 25 during his rookie campaign, but asked teammate Pat Mullin for his No. 6 when he retired after the 1953 season ended.
 Kaline wore the number for the rest of his major league playing career.